-Linear Regression Slope Technical Analysis and Linear Regression Slope Forex Trading Signals
+Linear Regression Slope Forex Technical Analysis Forex Trading Signals

 The Linear Regression Slope calculates the slope/gradient value of regression lines which involve the current price bar and the previous n-1 price bar (where n = regression periods)